 All of this results in a listing or database that is dynamic – meant to be used rather than just passively looked at.
 You're able to create a searchable database, with the search results shown instantly:

-Plus, the highly customizable nature of the plugin means it can be adapted to all of the uses we mentioned in the previous section, and more.
+Plus, the highly customizable nature of this WordPress directory plugin means it can be adapted to all of the uses we mentioned in the previous section, and more.

 To illustrate the types of WP directory you can create, let’s look at some examples of Posts Table Pro in action.